rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-09-16-$we-init-blog-post-2.md

 11 weeks of reflecting over every day's work in daily logs, <br />
 11 weeks of learning to write production code, <br />
 11 weeks of bonding to a community we'll never let go,<br />
-11 weeks of living our long cherished dream <3<br />
+11 weeks of living our long cherished dream ❤️<br />

 ## About our work with Probot